 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS,MEANING That I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ FULL DISCLOSURE HERE

-So, what is Motley Fool Ultimate Buy?
+So, what was Motley Fool Ultimate Buy?

-What Is Motley Fool Ultimate Buy?
+Motley Fool Ultimate Buy Alert

-So, how often does that happen?
+So, how often did that happen?

 So, what the results of these “Ultimate Buy Alerts” have been?

-Have they really achieved market beating returns for Motley Fool members?
+Have they really achieved market-beating returns for Motley Fool members?

 Let’s find out.